Dan Carpenter

-Daniel Roy Carpenter (born November 25, 1985) is a former American football placekicker.
+Daniel Roy Carpenter (born November 25, 1985) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2008 after playing college football for the University of Montana.

-He has also played for the Buffalo Bills.
+Carpenter spent his first five seasons playing for the Dolphins, with whom he was selected to the Pro Bowl in 2009.
+After being released by the Dolphins after the 2012 season, he spent parts of the 2013 preseason with the Arizona Cardinals and the New York Jets, before joining the Buffalo Bills before the start of the regular season.
+Carpenter spent four more seasons playing with the Bills before being released during the 2017 offseason.

-Early years
+Early life

 Carpenter attended Helena High School in Helena, Montana, where he was a member of the National Honor Society and had a 3.7 grade point average.
 As a football player at Helena, Carpenter was a two-time all-state and two-time all-league selection as a kicker and punter.
 During his senior season, he converted 26 of 29 point after attempts and made five field goals with a long of 53 yards.
 Additionally, he was a first all-conference and second-team all-state selection as a wide receiver, setting school records with 931 receiving yards and 13 touchdowns.